 After reviewing the information, do you think that either of the 2 states you listed might be a good place to find a job?
 Explain why you believe you may or may not be able to live and work in one of your top 2 geographic locations.

-Activity 14: Build a Budget
+Activity 14: Reality Check